ABOUT BRIDGE LACROSSE

 What are the costs associated with lacrosse?

 The cost of lacrosse is one the largest barriers to growth.
-Overall, lacrosse can be an expensive sport with average programs costing student-athletes between $500-$2,000 for a year’s worth of lacrosse, not including equipment.
-We will do our absolute best to ensure that cost never prevents a student-athlete from the opportunity.
-We offer scholarships to any student-athletes with financial needs.
+Lacrosse can be an expensive sport with average programs costing student-athletes between $500-$2,000 for a year’s worth of lacrosse, not including equipment.
+Our fundraising efforts allow us to offer completely free programming, including all equipment necessary to play safely.

 Does Bridge endorse or recommend other lacrosse organizations, such as club or travel programs?